JohnReedLOL/Essay_for_Disability/README.md

 * <a href="#Transportation-Issues">Transportation Issues</a>
 * <a href="#Social-Interpersonal">Social or Interpersonal or Personality Issues</a>
 * <a href="#Motivation-Issues">Motivation Issues</a>
-* <a href="#Additional-Information-Including-Neurological-Issues">Additional Information Including Neurological Symptoms</a>
+* <a href="#Additional-Information-Including-Neurological-Symptoms">Additional Information Including Neurological Symptoms</a>
 * <a href="#Sign-Off-With-Date">Sign off with date</a>

 ____________________________________________________________________________________________________________________